-Have you already tried any VR Fitness game on your Oculus Quest?
+Have you already tried any VR Fitness game on your Meta Quest?
 It’s amazing how virtual reality helps make exercising fun, easy, and motivating.

 In my routine, I use a couple of different ones.
 I’ve found that BeatSaber is great for warming up before HOLOFIT kicks my butt by giving me enough of a calorie-spending muscle-exhausting routine, and I’ve been doing this for some time.

 VR Fitness completely transforms fitness so it’s no wonder that over the last two years there has been a huge increase in the number of VR Fitness apps, and although it means more competition for our company, it’s a good thing – it means that what we’ve been doing works on a scale larger than just our community.

-HOLOFIT is our VR Fitness platform that works on select rowing machines, and any stationary bikes or elliptical machines with the additional cadence sensor – but, that’s not all.
+HOLOFIT is our VR Fitness platform that works on all rowing machines, and any stationary bikes or elliptical machines with the additional cadence sensor – but, that’s not all.

 It’s just what we intend to make with HOLOFIT: your fitness Alter Ego, all your fitness needs in one product.
 So far, we’re on the right track with many plans in our development roadmap.